gbshahaq/send_sms_py/README.md

 Simple SMS sending with Twilio and Python

+After cloning the repo:

 1. set following environment variables in your system with appropriate values for your account:
     TWILIO_ACCOUNT_SID
     TWILIO_AUTH_TOKEN
     TWILIO_NUMBER

-2. copy the recip_list_copy file to recip_list and add the numbers you'd like to message
+2. copy the recip_list_copy file to recip_list.txt and add the numbers you'd like to message

 3. Edit the message in body.py to suit

-4. run app.py from your commandline
+4. Install twilio - pip install -r requirements.txt

+5.  from command line to start